 The National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) is intended to provide support for those at the beginning of their graduate career and individuals seeking to reenter graduate studies following an interruption of at least two consecutive years.
 The program recognizes and supports outstanding graduate students who are pursuing research-based master’s and doctoral degrees in fields within NSF’s mission.
 The GRFP provides up to three years of support for the graduate education of individuals who have demonstrated their potential for significant achievements in science and engineering research.
-The GRFP supports over 100 sub disciplines, including social sciences and psychology as well as the hard sciences.
-For the 2019 competition, NSF received over 12,000 applications and made approximately 2,000 award offers.
+The GRFP supports over 100 sub-disciplines, including social sciences and psychology as well as the hard sciences.

 The GRFP encourages applications from underrepresented groups, including women, minorities, persons with disabilities, and veterans, in order to broaden and diversify those participating in science and engineering.

 Please see the program website and the corresponding annual NSF GRFP Program Solicitation for specific eligibility requirements.